--Parcels linked to the Tax Assessor's database -Water consumption data from United & American Water Companies -NJ DOT Street Layer -FEMA 100/500 Year Floodplains -NWI Wetlands -USDA Soil Polygons -Public & Private Fire Hydrants - Toms River Township Ward & Zoning Layers - USGS Quad Sheets with Hillshade Relief - Multiple Aerial Imagery sets from various years - Zoning & Ward Maps - Toms River Business Improvement District Maps - Microsoft Streets Basemap - Links to Microsoft Bing Bird's Eye Imagery for each Property - NGS Survery Markers - 2010 Census Data Mapping
+-Parcels linked to County Tax Assessor's Database -Water Consumption Data via Private Utilities -NJ DOT Street Layer -FEMA 100/500 Year Floodplains -NWI Wetlands -USDA Soil Polygons -Public & Private Fire Hydrants - Toms River Township Ward & Zoning Layers - USGS Quad Sheets with Hillshade Relief - Multiple Aerial Imagery Layers from NJOIT - Toms River Business Improvement District Maps - Microsoft Bird's Eye Imagery linked to each Parcel - NGS Survery Markers - 2010 Census Data Mapping

 - 2012 Hurricane Sandy / NOAA / FEMA Layers

 - 2014 FEMA Pre-FIRM Maps for Ocean County

 - 2017 Esri GIS and Microsoft HoloLens Integration